calcvids/calcvids.github.io/pages/slides.md

 title: "Powerpoint Slides"
 permalink: "/slides/"
 ---
-We have Powerpoint slides with narration for each of our videos.
-These slides will be made available after we have published final drafts of the videos.
+Below are links to Powerpoint slides with narration for each of the videos.

+Please note that these slides use the *Avenir Next* and *whatever it takes* fonts; you will need to have these fonts installed in order for the text on the slides to be properly aligned.
+ + *Avenir Next* is typically installed by default on Apple computers.
+Windows and Linux users can download a version of the font from [cufonts.com](https://www.cufonfonts.com/font/avenir-next-lt-pro)
+ + The *whatever it takes* font can be downloaded from [dafont.com](https://www.dafont.com/whatever-it-takes.font)

 - Constant Rates of Change
   - [Video 1 Slides: Solving the Problem of Pouring Water](https://drive.google.com/open?id=1MHqIcgSzaceL0EKfiNjEBPNO3hR-cc9h)